 - Application process for the inaugural KC SPP class opens February 5, 2018

-- We are working with Liberty Bank to provide support for MBE, WBE, SLBE and veteran-owned firms in areas such as:
+- We are working with Lead Bank to provide support for MBE, WBE, SLBE and veteran-owned firms in areas such as:

 - A low-interest working capital loan program.

 - Bonding assistance - to assist subcontractors in taking the next step and become prime contractors, we will help facilitate access to independent bonding lines for their companies A self-bonding program where the Design-Build joint-venture will “self bond” smaller firms that are unable to get a bond – thereby creating greater opportunities on the project.

 - Pay Without Delay - this program that ensures all MBE, WBE, SLBE and veteran-owned subcontractors are paid within 14 business days of submitting a properly documented request for payment.